jjc98375/football-analysis/README.md

 # Football Analysis

 This project aims to detect and track players, referees, and footballs in video footage using the YOLO object detection model.
 It includes team assignment based on t-shirt colors using Kmeans clustering, movement analysis with optical flow, and perspective transformation to measure player movements accurately.
-The project is suitable for both beginners and experienced machine learning engineers.

 ## Table of Contents